automuteus/automuteus/README.md

 1. This program must be run on a Windows PC.
 The program **CANNOT** be run directly on mobile phones.
 2. You need a minimum of 12 open emoji slots on your server.
 The bot uses player emojis to link discord users to in-game player colors; it will add them automatically, but you need at least 12 slots (25 recommended).
-3. You must run the discord bot, and the capture portion (See Easiest installation below) at the same time, and on the same PC (for now).
+3. You must run the discord bot, and the capture portion (See Easiest installation below) at the same time.
+Easiest installation covers running the bot portion locally, but feel free to use Heroku or Docker or the like to host the bot remotely.

 # Installation Video (click the image):